 |

-To determine how well a project is going, the PV/BCWS is compared against two other series of data accumulated during the same time:
+To determine how well a project is going, the PV (BCWS) is compared against two other series of data accumulated during the same time:

-The sample EV graph here illustrates a project the is unfortunately too typical: starting slower than planned (resources being more difficult to obtain), then getting more efficient at the Status Date during the middle of the project, but is projected to end up overspending (with overtime, etc.) during the dash to completion.
+The sample EV graph here illustrates a project the is unfortunately too typical: starting slower than planned (resources being more difficult to obtain), then getting more efficient at the Status Date during the middle of the project, but is projected to end up overspending (with overtime, etc.) during the a dash for completion.

-| Task ID | Task Name | Start | Finish | Baseline Start | Baseline Finish | Start Var. | Finish Var. |
+Task ID | Task Name | Start | Finish | Baseline Start | Baseline Finish | Start Var. | Finish Var. |

 The amount what the total project is now expected to "Cost"